Quasi-isometric invariance of continuous group $L^p$-cohomology, and first applications to vanishings: Continuous cohomology

 \section{Continuous cohomology}

-We review some of the basic notions of the continuous cohomology of groups.
-We refer to \cite[Chapter IX]{BW} or to \cite{Gui} and their references for more details.
+We review some of the basic notions of the continuous cohomology of topological groups.
+We refer to \cite[Chap.\!
+IX]{BW} or to \cite{Gui}, and to the references they contain, for more details.

-Let $X, Y$ be topological spaces.
-The set of continuous mappings $f: X \to Y$ equipped with the compact open topology is denoted by $C(X,Y)$.
+For topological spaces $X$ and $Y$, we denote by $C(X,Y)$ the set of continuous mappings from $X$ to $Y$, equipped with the compact open topology.

 Let $G$ be a locally compact second countable group, and let $(\pi, V)$ be a \emph{topological $G$-module} \emph{i.e.\!} a Hausdorff locally convex vector space over ${\bf R}$ on which $G$ acts via a continuous representation $\pi$.
-We denote by $V^G \subset V$ the subspace of $\pi(G)$-invariant vectors.
+In this case, we denote by $V^G \subset V$ the subspace of $\pi(G)$-invariant vectors.
+A map $f: A \to B$ between topological $G$-modules is called a \emph{$G$-morphism} if it is a continuous $G$-equivariant linear map.

 For $k \in {\bf N}$, let $C^k (G, V):= C(G^{k+1}, V)$ be the set of continuous maps from $G^{k+1}$ to $V$ equipped with the compact open topology.
 Then $C^k (G,V)$ is a topological $G$-module by means of the following action: for $g, x_0, ... , x_k \in G$,